It is defined as reducing the size of red blood cells below normal levels.

 These complications are more common in older adults who already have lung or cardiovascular diseases.

 Getting the best iron in your diet is the best way to prevent microcytic anemia.
-Increasing your intake of vitamin C can also help your body absorb more iron.
+Increasing your vitamin C intake can also help your body absorb more iron.
 You may also consider taking a daily iron supplement.

 These are often recommended if you already have anemia.
-You should always talk to your doctor before starting any supplement.
+It would help if you always talked to your doctor before starting any supplement.
 You can also try to get more nutrients through your food.
 Foods rich in iron include:

 - Red meat.